AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

-* __Experience API (XAPI)__: XAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
-The XAPI specification is referenced by this document is used to define the data transport and the data model.
+* __Experience API (xAPI)__: xAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
+The xAPI specification is referenced by this document is used to define the data transport and the data model.

 * __Learner__: The end user viewing/using the learning content (Learning Activity).

-* __Learning Activity Provider (AP)__:  Learning Activity Provider (AP) as defined in the XAPI specification.
+* __Learning Activity Provider (AP)__:  Learning Activity Provider (AP) as defined in the xAPI specification.

 * __Learning Management System (LMS)__: A computer system that may include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners progress.
-LMS launching, reporting, and tracking roles are the focus of the CMI5 specification.
-The LMS must have an LRS as part of its implementation.
-The use of the term "LMS" in this document must refer to the combination of an LMS and an LRS.
+LMS launching, reporting, and tracking roles are the focus of the cmi5 specification.
+The LMS MUST have an LRS as part of its implementation.
+The use of the term "LMS" in this document MUST refer to the combination of an LMS and an LRS.

-* __Learning Records Store (LRS)__: As defined in the XAPI specification.
-In this specification, the LMS must implement an LRS with additional requirements as specified in this document.
+* __Learning Records Store (LRS)__: As defined in the xAPI specification.
+In this specification, the LMS MUST implement an LRS with additional requirements as specified in this document.